shin10kudev/weekend-code-challenge/08-first-non-repeat/SOLUTION.md

 }
 ```

+This memoization technique does more for us than simply optimizting the solution, it actually improves the time complexity significantly so that we are not dealing with an exponential solution anymore.

 ## Solution 2: Use a hash and a loop through twice

 The first solution that comes to mind is the idea of keeping track of how many times youve encountered each of the values in the string in a hash table and then checking to see if there is a case where a character was only seen once.